dafny-lang/dafny/docs/DafnyRef/Expressions.md

 of conversions are permitted:

 * Any type to itself
-* Any int, real, or fp64 based numeric type or bit-vector type to another int, real, or fp64 based numeric type or bit-vector type
+* Any int-based or real-based numeric type or bit-vector type to another int-based or real-based numeric type or bit-vector type
 * Any base type to a subset or newtype with that base
 * Any subset or newtype to its base type or a subset or newtype of the same base
 * Any type to a subset or newtype that has the type as its base